-- 1. to inform themselves fully of the committee's mission/objectives, its tasks and agenda issues; - 2 to be in a position to devote approximately one day per month to the work of each of their committees; - 3. to attend meetings regularly or, if absence from a meeting is unavoidable, to inform the responsible staff officer in advance of their inability to attend; - 4. to come to meetings well prepared with respect to agenda issues; - 5. to participate fully in decision making on the direction the submissions and work of the committee will take, through the expression of their considered views on the matter being discussed; and by exercising where relevant the right of all individual members to cast his or her vote on those matters put to the vote in committee; - 6. to inform the Chair of a conflict of interest or potential conflict of interest that may occur where personal interests or those of the appointee's firm could affect or be seen to affect the appointee's recommendations or decisions; - 7. to undertake tasks requested by the Chair and/or the responsible staff officer, especially although not exclusively in areas in which the member has particular expertise, and to meet the agreed deadlines for completion of those tasks.
-From time to time members are asked to prepare submissions and comments at short notice; - 8. to offer his or her resignation from the committee should he or she be consistently unable to meet these responsibilities due to work or other commitments.
-(Members who are absent for three meetings or more without a leave of absence may be invited to resign.)
+- to inform themselves fully of the committee's mission/objectives, its tasks and agenda issues; 1. - 2 to be in a position to devote approximately one day per month to the work of each of their committees; - to attend meetings regularly or, if absence from a meeting is unavoidable, to inform the responsible staff 3. officer in advance of their inability to attend; - 4. to come to meetings well prepared with respect to agenda issues; - 5. to participate fully in decision making on the direction the submissions and work of the committee will take, through the expression of their considered views on the matter being discussed; and by exercising where relevant the right of all individual members to cast his or her vote on those matters put to the vote in committee; - to inform the Chair of a conflict of interest or potential conflict of interest that may occur where personal 6. interests or those of the appointee's firm could affect or be seen to affect the appointee's recommendations or decisions; - 7. to undertake tasks requested by the Chair and/or the responsible staff officer, especially - although not exclusively - in areas in which the member has particular expertise, and to meet the agreed deadlines for completion of those tasks.
+From time to time members are asked to prepare submissions and comments at short notice; - to offer his or her resignation from the committee should he or she be consistently unable to meet these 8. responsibilities due to work or other commitments.

-8. RESPONSIBILITIES OF STAFF OFFICERS
+RESPONSIBILITIES OF STAFF OFFICERS 8\